 SAN FRANCISCO, CA – The Police collected over 3,000 pot plants and thousands of dollars in currency and two people charged in a string of raids in San Francisco’s Sunset district.
 The raids targeted an illegal grow operation in the area.
 Authorities announced the arrests on Tuesday.

 According to the authorities, 38-year-old Stephen Pan and 41-year-old Qiong Chen were booked into the San Francisco County jail.
 Moreover, they charged each with four counts of illegal marijuana cultivation and conspiracy.
+Weed is legal in California, but that doesn’t mean it’s legal to grow it anywhere!

 Armed with the appropriate search warrants the San Francisco Police Department stormed the illegal facilities on February 21st.
 Consequently, they raided multiple locations in and around San Francisco.
 However, most were in the Sunset District.